-If you did not link your Twitter and Instagram accounts during the sign-up process, you can do it now by clicking the buttons next to the Twitter and Instagram icons.
+If you did not link your Twitter account or setup your Email during the sign-up process, you can do it now by clicking the buttons next to the Twitter & Email icons.
 Similarly, if you did not select a phone number (US and Canada only), you can click the button to add a phone number.
 These buttons will direct you to the My Account section of our website where you can view and modify your account.

-After selecting a number and linking your Twitter and Instagram accounts, you will see an ON/OFF switch for each of your phone, Twitter, and Instagram.
+After selecting a number, setting up your email and linking your Twitter account, you will see an ON/OFF switch for each of your phone, Twitter, and Email.
 Green is ON and red is OFF.
 For example, if you do not want to use SMS messaging during an event, turn it off.
 This will prevent JammText from promoting your phone number during the event.

 Please note using simple/generic hashtags such as #partytime, #beachlife, #music, #fun, and many others will flood your JammText message feed with hundreds of messages that are unrelated to your event.
 This can cause your account to quickly hit your monthly limit.